Stop TTIP

 This matters because Obama only has eight months left in office and it seems unlikely that substantial progress will be made in that time.
 After that, the future is anyone's guess.
 That's a key reason Obama came to Germany this week - to speed things up.

-But the US President was met by tens of thousands of protestors in Hannover - making clear that in Europe too, TTIP is toxic.
-The same opinion poll already quoted found 17% of Germans support TTIP - down from 55% 2 years ago.
-TTIP campaigning is reporting to have accelerated substantially in France this week, and it's growing as an issue throughout Europe.
+But the US President was met by tens of thousands of protestors in Hannover, making clear that TTIP is toxic in Europe, too.
+The same opinion poll already quoted found 17% of Germans support TTIP—down from 55% two years ago.
+TTIP campaigning is reported to have accelerated substantially in France this week, and it's growing as an issue throughout Europe.

-We released papers this week that show that the UK government isn't taking the corporate courts too seriously. in fact, the only risk assessment they've carried out on TTIP strongly advises the government that there are lots of risks and no benefits.
-On EU-Canada deal CETA, they hadn't even carried out a risk assessment on the corporate court system.
+We released papers this week that show that the UK government isn't taking the corporate courts too seriously.
+The only risk assessment they've carried out on TTIP strongly advises the government that there are lots of risks and no benefits.
+On EU-Canada deal CETA, they hadn't even conducted a corporate court system risk assessment.
 So much for the evidence!

 Events have moved rapidly on CETA this week too.
 CETA risks becoming a Trojan horse for TTIP, with many of the same provisions, including the infamous corporate court system.
 Although the EU Commission has created a reformed version of this system in CETA, all the most notorious cases we cite would still be a problem under this 'new' system.